LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ![](docs/images/quality-1-consistency.png)

-All icons should be outlined.
+All shapes should be outlined.

-If necessary, you can use small shapes that mimic a fill but are made with a stroke.
-For instance, `8 × 8 px` ellipses with a `8 px` stroke.
-Ensure that any elements don’t overwhelm the overall icon design and align with the outlined style.

 **2 Visual balance**

 ![](docs/images/quality-2-visual-balance.png)

-Sharp contrast occurs when there is a drastic change in a stroke weight without a smooth transition.
+Avoid drastic changes in stroke weights.
 For instance, using a `12 px` stroke and suddenly decreasing it to `8 px` creates an unbalanced visual effect.

 Tips
-- Avoid large differences between adjacent lines.
 - Use a gradual transition if it makes sense.
 For instance, `12 px` → `10 px` → `8 px`.
-- Apply a `14 px` stroke for minimal icons.
-- Reduce the main stroke weight depending on an icon density.
+- Change the main stroke weight depending on an icon density.

 **3 Black spots**